LebJe/CPIOArchiveKit/README.md

 time = Int(date.timeIntervalSince1970)

 // File
-let header = Header(
+let header = CPIOArchive.Header(
    name: "hello.txt",
-   mode: FileMode(0o644, modes: [.regular]),
+   mode: CPIOFileMode(0o644, modes: [.regular]),
    modificationTime: time
 )

 // Directory
-let header = Header(
+let header = CPIOArchive.Header(
    name: "dir/",
-   mode: FileMode(0o644, modes: [.directory]),
+   mode: CPIOFileMode(0o644, modes: [.directory]),
    modificationTime: time
 )
 ```

 #### Checksums

-If you would like to provide a cpio checksum with the `Header` you created above, there are two ways to do so.
+If you would like to provide a `cpio` checksum with the `Header` you created above, there are two ways to do so.

 ##### Computed Checksum